ducminhkhoi/pytorch-grad-cam/README.md

 Differences with original code:
 * Rewrite all classes which are more efficient that original ones
 * Write new class GuidedGradCam, which combines GradCam and GuidedBackpropReLUModel, is fully differentiable so you can use for another job like feeding the output to another network
+* We just need one backpropagation for both CAM and GuidedBackpropagation

 ----------